On Uncertainty Quantification in Particle Accelerators Modelling: UQ VIA POLYNOMIAL CHAOS EXPANSION

 Non-intrusive methods on the other hand can make use of existing deterministic solvers ($\mathcal{M}$) as black boxes.\ First, one needs to generate a set of $N$ deterministic or random samples of $\bm\xi$, denoted by $\{{\bm{\xi}}^{(i)}\}_{i=1}^{N}$.
-The second step is to generate $N$ realisations of the output QoI, $\{u({\bm{\xi}}^{(i)})\}_{i=1}^{N}$, with the available deterministic solver $\mathcal{M}$ and without any solver modifications.\ The third and final step is to solve for the PC coefficients using the obtained realisations.\ Methods such as least squares regression \citep{Hosder06}, pseudo-spectral collocation \citep{Xiu10a}, Monte Carlo sampling \citep{LeMaitre10}, and compressive sampling \citep{Doostan11a} are available.\ Along these lines an in depth discussion on least squares regression and compressive sampling can be found in \cite[3.1.1,3.1.2]{Hadigol2015507}.\
+The second step is to generate $N$ realisations of the output QoI, $\{u({\bm{\xi}}^{(i)})\}_{i=1}^{N}$, with the available deterministic solver $\mathcal{M}$ and without any solver modifications.\ The third and final step is to solve for the PC coefficients using the obtained realisations.\ Methods such as least-squares regression \citep{Hosder06}, pseudo-spectral collocation \citep{Xiu10a}, Monte Carlo sampling \citep{LeMaitre10}, and compressive sampling \citep{Doostan11a} are available.\ Along these lines an in-depth discussion on least-squares regression and compressive sampling can be found in \cite[3.1.1,3.1.2]{Hadigol2015507}.\

 The mean, $\mathbb{E}[\cdot]$, and variance, $\mathrm{Var}[\cdot]$, of $u(\bm{\xi})$ can be directly approximated from the PC coefficients because of polynomial basis orthogonality given by

 and